-Syria mourns dozens of people killed in Homs drone attack
+Syria mourns Homs drone victims as gov’t, Russian attacks in Idlib kill 11

 Funerals held for victims of attack on military academy during graduation ceremony.

-Syrians have begun burying the dozens of people killed in a large-scale drone attack on a military academy in the western city of Homs.
+Eleven civilians, including a two-year-old child, have been killed in opposition-held Idlib, as Syrians began burying the dozens of people killed in Thursday’s large-scale drone attack on a military academy in the western city of Homs.

-Coffins draped in Syrian flags on Friday lined the streets outside the Homs military hospital as a military band played somber music and soldiers saluted.
+Government forces stepped up shelling and missile attacks on Idlib after the Homs strike, the deadliest attack on government-held territory in years.
+Fourteen people were killed by government attacks in Idlib on Thursday, according to the Syrian Civil Defence, before three more were killed on Friday.

 Keep readinglist of 3 items